Dragom626/SimpleShelves/README.md

 # Page notes:
-I am not the auther of this mod, I simply updated it for personal use and will take it down at the request of the author of the mod.
+I am not the author of this mod, I simply updated it for personal use and will take it down at the request of the author of the mod.
 Link to mod author page: https://github.com/Pinaz993/SimpleShelves